 Green Buildings and Sustainable Design

-speed compressor serving multiple refrigerant zones.
-The Facilities Management Department has secured a $2.75M US Department of Energy grant to help fund this innovative green building concept.
-For videos describing the project's many sustainable features, click here.
+speed compressors and serve multiple refrigerant zones per unit.
+OU was awarded a $2.75M U.S. Department of Energy grant to help fund this innovative green building concept.

 University Energy Usage & Cost

 Take a look at the historical usage and cost of the west campus utilities over the past decade.
 About $380 is spent each year per Full Year Equivalent Student (FY2010 data).
 This equates about 4% of a full time student's tuition. (based on 15 credit hours for two semesters) more info...

 Oakland University heating and cooling policy.
 Non-OU personal electric heaters are not allowed on campus.
 They cover up HVAC issues, create fire hazards, and consume SIGNIFICANT amounts of electricity.
 However, an innovative, controlled heater will be provided in cases where your HVAC cannot provide the proper heating.
 Call the work control center at 2381 to report a problem or request a heater, or submit an on-line request.